Stop calling it an “AI feature” if it can touch production

 Key Takeaway

-Control plane: policies, routing, and budgets
+Control plane: policy, routing, budgets, and graceful failure

-Audit plane: logs, replay, and evals
+Audit plane: traces, replay, and evals as release gates

 | Architecture | Best for | Typical failure mode | Operational cost profile |